MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-6-b.md

 ### :material-progress-star-four-points: **Agents Overview**

-An agent is anything that can perceive it's environment and act upon that environment.
+An agent is anything that can perceive its environment and act upon that environment.
 This means that an agent is characterized by the *environment* it operates in and the *set of actions* it can perform.

-- The *environment* an agent can operate in is defined by it's usecase.
+- The *environment* an agent can operate in is defined by its use case.
 - The *set of actions* an AI agent can perform is augmented by the tools it has access to.

 Therefore there is a strong dependency on the environment and tools, as the environment decides what tools the agent can particularly use.
 This is also the case in vice-versa where the set of tools can also restrict what the agent can do within that environment (But I think it's better if there is a controlled environment).